 Subexpressions may also need temporary registers.
 In order to support

-this, one reasonable design is to have the Expr class's gen method
+this, one reasonable design is to have the RegisterDestination class contain as a

-namely the RegisterAllocator from which to allocate temporaries.
-Any
+static variable the RegisterAllocator from which to allocate

 In order to support constant folding and the use of immediates, it would probably help for the Expr class to also have methods for determining whether an Expr has a constant value and if so, what that value is.
 (Note that Exprs that aren't explicitly ConstExprs may well have constant values.
 For example, a SumExpr has a constant value if both of its operands do.
 The alternative of ensuring that a ConstExpr is produced whenever the value is known to be a constant is probably more trouble than it is worth.)